VirtualVasquez/Fantasy-Trading/README.md

 You will also need to setup an access token secret for JSON Web Tokens, a Financial Modeling Prep Key to be able to lookup companies on the stock market via NYSE symbol or their company name, and a Finnhub API Token to get quotes for stocks.

-Afterwards, you'll need to recreate and connect the databases to the applications.
-The code needed to do so is included in the `sqlseeds` folder.
+Afterwards, you'll need to recreate the tables for the application.
+The code needed to do so is included in the `sqlseeds` folder in the `startup.txt` file.
 You can do this from an application such as pgAdmin or from an SQL Shell.
-While the order in which the the files of `sqlseeds` shouldn't matter, I'd recommened running them in this order: users, refresh_tokens, transactions.
 An `env-example.txt` file is included in the `server` folder as a reference for the environment variables that are needed for the server to to connect to the database afterwards.
 You'll need to pass these values in a `.env` file of your own in the same folder.

 Once all of that is setup, run `npm run start` at the root of the project.